With record resignation rates in the UK, chances are your interviewing skills could use a brush-up.

 6. Can you tell me about a time you failed?

 Answering any question about your failures can feel like walking into a minefield.
 Fortunately, if you prepare ahead of time you’ll be able to tackle this common interview question with ease.

-Start your answer by explaining what failure looks like to you, then explain what happened, and finally what you learnt from the experience and how you’ve applied the lesson to your career.
+Explain what happened, and finally what you learnt from the experience and how you’ve applied the lesson to your career.

 “As a team leader at my previous job, I was tasked with training and guiding new hires.
 For me, I consider it a failure if someone I’m managing doesn’t feel like they have the support they need to do their job properly.
 The second person I hired I thought was doing fine for a while.
 However, about four months into their training I realised that they hadn’t grasped some of the basics of the job, and instead had been going to their coworkers to help them pick up the slack.
 Over time, this was having a negative impact on the rest of the team’s performance, and upper management started to notice.

 Ultimately, this was my failure because it was my job to make sure this employee was confident in their role and felt comfortable coming to me with questions.
 Since this experience, I started using a more hands-on approach to training and checking in regularly with the people I manage.
 This method helps me understand where each employee is in their learning process and to provide everyone with the resources they need to grow into their roles.”